 Senior Vice President

 Jennifer Carnig is a senior-level communications professional and award-winning journalist with more than 15 years communications expertise.
-Jen manages Spitfire’s New York City office and leads work on issues including civil rights, civil liberties, racial justice, criminal justice reform and the relationship between technology and human rights.
-Her clients include the Ford Foundation, the NAACP Legal Defense Fund and the ACLU.
+Jen manages Spitfire’s New York City office and leads the firm’s work on civil rights, civil liberties, racial justice, criminal justice reform and the relationship between technology and human rights.
+Her clients include the Ford Foundation, the NAACP Legal Defense Fund, Demos, the Bard Prison Initiative and the Innocence Project.

 Jen joined Spitfire from the New York Civil Liberties Union, New York’s leading civil rights organization, where she served as director of communications for eight years.
 Under her leadership, the NYCLU created change on issues including stop-and-frisk, solitary confinement, the rights of transgender kids, and education for undocumented youth.